DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/modelDark.png)

 When a _Vektor_ module is already placed in the rack (instanciated module), you'll can change its model anytime you want: from right click context menu, select **Model**, the choose the model you'd like from list in submenu.
-Please notice VX expander always inherits the _Vektor_'s model when the "link" is established between _VX_ and _Vektor_ modules).
+Please notice attached VX expander always inherits the _Vektor_'s model.

 The _Vektor_ module is using following tags: **Oscillator**, **Quad**, and **Polyphonic**.
 The _VX_ module is using following tag only: **Expander**.